mco-gh/mco.dev/content/pds/transfer.md

 ## Next Time

 In this article we saw how to import large files, once or repeatedly, into Google Cloud Storage.
 But if the file is a big one, we'll most likely be importing a compressed version.
+Also, the interface is a bit limiting in the sense that we get to choose between one time only or a statically defined daily request.
-In the next article in this series, we'll talk about how best to decompress large files in the Cloud.
+In the next articles in this series, we'll talk about how best to decompress large files in the Cloud, and how to get finer grain control over the set of objects we download.